 2020 began with participating in group show Wallpaper by Teton Art Lab in Jackson, Wy.
 The year ended with painting a new mural at the Box Shop in San Francisco.
 Throughout the pandemic she worked almost daily in her studio on jewelry, painting, and sculpture.

 2019, she installed a solo show at St. John’s Hospital in Jackson, Wy. as part of the Art and Healing program.
 She also created her second public sculpture for Jackson Hole Public Arts’ ArtSpot in downtown Jackson, Wy.
 In the autumn of 2019, she built a temporary sculpture for JH Public Arts’ PARKing Day and exhibited sculptures at West Weird Gallery.

-In 2018, upcoming exhibits include solo shows of her paintings at the Center for the Arts in Jackson, Wyoming and jewelry design at the Sublette County Library in Pinedale, Wyoming.
+2018, she installed a solo exhibit of her paintings in the Center for the Arts in Jackson, Wy.

 2017, Isabel was a resident artist at the Jentel Foundation in 2017 where she worked on paintings.